 Marriott Emerald Beach & Stellaris Casino

 This place is easily the nicest resort on the island.
 It has a Rosewood-like feel, with a lot of luxury amenities.
 The entrance to the resort actually feels like Bali, with lush tropical gardens, stonework and Balinese Buddha statues strewn about.
 There’s a beautiful, protected private lagoon with a beach that can only be enjoyed by hotel guests or those willing to pay the $50 per person beach day pass.
+We took advantage of their day pass to enjoy the beach during our last trip to the island.
 Baoase Luxury Resort offers free use of kayaks, snorkels, and paddle boards, so you won’t get bored.
 And the restaurant—claimed to be the finest on the island—has beautiful views of that blue Curaçao sea.

 The price difference between this place and the next nicest resort is astronomical though—rates here are about $5-700 a night for their base rooms (which will run you almost $4,000 for a 5 night stay after taxes) and as much as $1,800 a night for their Superior Private Pool Villa, which will set you back $9,000 for only five nights.
 However, with that price tag comes the service and exclusivity that you would expect from someplace like a Rosewood or a Four Seasons, and the private villas are insanely beautiful and well-appointed.
 Whether it’s worth it for the money is a whole different question though.
 Curaçao is known for being cheap, and the other resorts reflect that.
-The next nicest resort on the island—the Santa Barbara Resort (below)—is only about $200 a night.
+The next nicest resort on the island (aside from the Marriott) is the Santa Barbara Resort (below), which is only about $200 a night.

 The Santa Barbara Resort is a nice happy medium between the absurdly overpriced Baoase and a dump like the Hilton (again, please don’t stay there).
 The resort is well-appointed, has nice finishes and actually looks as if it belongs in beautiful Santa Barbara, California (where I lived for many years and still live close to), with red tile roofs, cream colored stucco and dark mahogany wood finishes.
 The property has great king bed rooms for as low as $100 a night if you can take advantage of one of the hotel’s many online “sales” or for about $200 full price in the high season.
 During their “Summer Cyber Sale”, for example, you can get a Premier Water View King for only $114 (regularly $229) a night or their 960 square foot Sunset Suite for $414 (regularly $829).
 They also offer a series of high-end suites that can sleep up to four and have a full kitchen, a dining room, living room and multiple bathrooms with stunning balconies that overlook the sea.